Skip to content

 Index

-By setting Log Multi-Index, logs that meet the conditions are stored in different indexes, and appropriate data storage strategies are selected for each index, effectively saving log data storage costs.
+By setting up Log Multi-Index, logs that meet specific conditions are stored in different indexes, and an appropriate data storage strategy is selected for each index, thereby effectively saving log data storage costs.

 You can perform the following operations:

-• Select all indexes (may slow down queries due to large data volume)
+• Select all indexes (❗️May cause slower queries due to large data volume);

-• Set index display area to small, medium, or large
+• Set the index display area to small, medium, or large.

-After setup, you can switch between different indexes in the Explorer to view the corresponding log content.
+After configuration, you can switch between different indexes in the Explorer to view the corresponding log content.

-In the display options page, two parts of fields are shown overall:
+On the Display Items page, two parts of fields are displayed overall:

-• Display fields: fields displayed in quick filters.
+• Display Fields: Fields displayed in the quick filter;

-• Optional fields: all fields cached by the current data type.
+• Optional Fields: All fields cached for the current data type.

 You can perform the following operations:

-• Search fields; if there is no exact match in the query results, you can directly create and add it to the "Filter Fields".
+• Search for fields; if the query result has no exact matching value, you can directly create and add it to the "Filter Fields";

-• Set whether to display field aliases and time columns.
+• Set whether to display field aliases and the time column.

 Status Distribution Chart

-After entering search or filter conditions, you can preview the results and copy the conditions to apply to charts or query tools.
+After entering search or filter conditions, you can preview the effect and copy the condition to apply to charts or query tools.

 Manual Configuration

-Click the toggle button on the right side of the search box to enter manual query mode.
+Click the toggle button on the right side of the search box to enter the manual input query mode.

 JSON Field Return